 Don’t be tardy for the party — like Big Shot on Facebook and stay on top of the latest dance-music news, features, music reviews, downloads and exclusive guest DJ mixes.

-You are also cordially invited to follow us on Twitter, Tumblr and Instagram.
+You are also cordially invited to follow us on Twitter, YouTube, Tumblr and Instagram.

 And don’t forget to sign up for our Dispatch e-mail below!